psf/policies/docs/us.pycon.org/Privacy-Policy.md

 ### 3\.
 USE OF THIRD PARTY SERVICES

-The PSF uses some third party services to assist with producing PyCon and operating online services supporting PyCon.
+The PSF uses some third party services to assist with producing PyCon US and operating online services supporting PyCon.
 Specifically, we use:

 -   Hubilo (<https://hubilo.com/>) to provide online content management and streaming services for PyCon US.
 Hubilo has its own Terms of Service (<https://hubilo.com/terms-of-use>/) and Privacy Policy (<https://hubilo.com/privacy-policy/>), which apply to your use of the Hubilo service to access PyCon US online content.
 To the extent that Hublio's terms are more restrictive than this policy, the more restrictive terms will apply.
-Hubilo's use of PyCon attendee data is subject to the [Data Processing Agreement](https://uploads-ssl.webflow.com/61f2936079ce67606fdade16/63a9c7122eee221c3c616e90_Hubilo%20_%20Data%20Processing%20Addendum%20%5BDPA%5D%20-%20Updated.pdf) between Hubilo and PSF.
+Hubilo's use of PyCon US attendee data is subject to the [Data Processing Agreement](https://uploads-ssl.webflow.com/61f2936079ce67606fdade16/63a9c7122eee221c3c616e90_Hubilo%20_%20Data%20Processing%20Addendum%20%5BDPA%5D%20-%20Updated.pdf) between Hubilo and PSF.

 -   CVent to manage attendee room assignments.
 We share your name, email address, affiliation, and address with CVent.
 CVent's use of this information is governed by the [Data Processing Addendum](https://www.cvent.com/sites/default/files/files/2022-09/CVENT%20CUSTOMER%20GDPR%20DPA%20C2P%20SCC%20%2B%20UK%20IDTA%20%28version%205.26.2022%29_0.docx) between CVent and PSF.
 Your disclosure of personal information to CVent is governed by their Privacy Policy (<https://www.cvent.com/en/cvent-global-privacy-policy>).

--   Heroku (Salesforce) to host the PyCon website.
+-   Heroku (Salesforce) to host the PyCon US website.
 We store your registration information on Heroku servers.
 Their use of this information is subject to the [Data Processing Addendum](https://www.salesforce.com/content/dam/web/en_us/www/documents/legal/Agreements/data-processing-addendum.pdf) between Salesforce and PSF and the Salesforce Privacy Statement (<https://www.salesforce.com/company/privacy/full_privacy/>).

--   [Amazon Web Services (AWS) to host the PyCon website.
+-   [Amazon Web Services (AWS) to host the PyCon US website.
 We store your registration information on AWS servers.
 Their use of this information is subject to the [Data Processing Addendum](https://aws.amazon.com/blogs/security/aws-gdpr-data-processing-addendum/) between AWS and PSF and the AWS Privacy Notice (https://aws.amazon.com/privacy/).]

+-   Stripe to process payments made to PyCon US.
+Your credit card information, email address, and invoice number are handled by Stripes servers.
+Their use of this information is subject to the [Stripe Data Processing Addendum](https://stripe.com/legal/dpa) between Stripe and the PSF and the [Stripe Privacy Policy](https://stripe.com/privacy).

 ### 4\.
 SENSITIVE OR SPECIAL CATEGORIES OF INFORMATION